ShogoNoguchi/TPU-parallel-operation-on-PytorchXLA/README.md

 Today, I could only use one core because TPU was popular.
 But the code should be correct, so I'll try it again.

+Learning can be done according to the number of cores available at the time.

 Comments are welcome.